BraveSword123/My-Favorite-Music/README.md

 ### 🎵 My Favorite Music – Web Player
-Welcome to My Favorite Music, a personal web project that plays three of my favorite songs in a simple, visually themed music player.
+Welcome to My Favorite Music, a personal web project that plays five of my favorite songs in a simple, visually themed music player.
 This project combines HTML, CSS, and JavaScript to create an immersive experience with custom styling and interactive controls.

 ---